 Why do students choose Quanta-Honors College for their associate degree?

-- In 2015, everyone will be using I-Pads in the classroom, so your books will cost less and we'll use real-time interactive activities in class.\
+- Everyone uses I-Pads in the classroom, so books cost less and real-time interactive activities are used in class.

-- You'll make a lot of new friends because you'll work mainly in small groups.
+- Students make a lot of new friends because class work is done mainly in small groups.

-- Students who maintain a 3.25 grade point average will receive a 10-percent tuition refund each semester.
+- Students who maintain a 3.25 grade point average receive a 10-percent tuition refund each semester.

 - Quanta-Honors students are provided a dedicated classroom with a student lounge and computers for their exclusive use.

-- We help you figure out where to transfer for your bachelor's degree and help you decide on a major.
+- Quanta-Honors faculty help you figure out where to transfer for your bachelor's degree and help you decide on a major.
+We also have specialized transfer agreements with Stetson University and the Burnett Honors College at UCF.

 Students are eligible to join the Quanta-Honors College if they: